opencv/opencv/doc/py_tutorials/py_ml/py_svm/py_svm_opencv/py_svm_opencv.markdown

 gradient is quantized to 16 integer values.
 Divide this image to four sub-squares.
 For each sub-square, calculate the histogram of direction (16 bins) weighted with their magnitude.
 So each sub-square gives you a vector containing 16 values.
-Four such vectors (of four sub-squares) together gives us a feature vector containing 64 values.
+Four such vectors (of four sub-squares) together give us a feature vector containing 64 values.
 This is the feature vector we use to train our data.

 @snippet samples/python/tutorial_code/ml/py_svm_opencv/hogsvm.py hog

 Finally, as in the previous case, we start by splitting our big dataset into individual cells.
-For every digit, 250 cells are reserved for training data and remaining 250 data is reserved for testing.
-Full code is given below, you also can download it from [here](https://github.com/opencv/opencv/tree/4.x/samples/python/tutorial_code/ml/py_svm_opencv/hogsvm.py):
+For every digit, 250 cells are reserved for training data and remaining 250 for testing.
+Full code is given below, you can also download it from [here](https://github.com/opencv/opencv/tree/4.x/samples/python/tutorial_code/ml/py_svm_opencv/hogsvm.py):

 @include samples/python/tutorial_code/ml/py_svm_opencv/hogsvm.py